 WordPress Initial Setup 8: Search Engine Visibility

-Once I have at least 2-3 good posts (but at least 1!), I go to Settings » Reading, and uncheck “Discourage search engines from indexing this site“.
-Please note that for Google it takes a few days to rediscover your site and index it after unchecking this option.
+- The other option is to go to Settings » Reading, and uncheck “Discourage search engines from indexing this site“.
+Please note that for Google it takes generally a couple of weeks to discover your site and index it after unchecking this option.

 WordPress Initial Setup 9: Must Have Plugins

 Plugins are an essential part of any WordPress website, adding the functionality that you really need.
 This article is not intended to be a guide on WordPress plugins, that’s a much broader topic.

 But I put together a simple list of the plugins that I always install on any WordPress website right at the initial setup process.
 These plugins are well tested and they provide general functionality that will be useful no matter what special needs you’ll have later when fine tuning your website.
 And best of all, these are all free!